OneSignal/OneSignal-Cordova-SDK/MIGRATION_GUIDE.md

 # Known issues
 - Identity Verification
-    - We will be introducing JWT in a follow up Alpha or Beta release
+    - We will be introducing JWT in a followup Alpha or Beta release
-- User properties may not update correctly when Subscriptions are transferred
-    - Please report any issues you find with this